rpguptai/trafficMonitor/README.md

 # trafficMonitor
-Application to monitor with spark streaming
+Application to monitor real time traffic with kafka and spark streaming